 The Traditional IRA 5498 reports the amount contributed to the Traditional IRA.
 It will look something like this:

-Often, for doctors and high-income earners who only use their Traditional IRAs to facilitate backdoor Roth IRA conversions, their Traditional IRAs sit empty and dormant most of the year.
+Often, for high-income earners who only use their Traditional IRAs to facilitate backdoor Roth IRA conversions, their Traditional IRAs sit empty and dormant most of the year.
 And it will have a fair market value of $0.00 most of the time, as seen above.

-The 1099-R for the Traditional IRA reports the amount that was “distributed” from the account.
+The 1099-R for the Traditional IRA reports the amount that was “distributed” from the Traditional IRA account.
 In this case, the funds were distributed or converted to the Roth IRA.
-Usually, the 1099-R will show that the amount distributed was approximately the amount that was contributed to the Traditional IRA (give or take some interest earnings).
-So, for instance, the 1099-R form will look something like this:

-The custodian, or financial institution, has no way of knowing what type of transaction you are completing.
+The custodian or financial institution has no way of knowing what type of transaction you are completing.
 They are simply reporting the deposits and withdrawals from the account.

 You will notice that box 2a (above) shows that the entire gross distribution was a “taxable amount” because it comes from a Traditional IRA, which is usually a pre-tax account.
 In box 2b, the custodian admits they don’t really know the taxable amount — “taxable amount not determined.”